Donald L. Turcotte: Life and career

-Donald Turcotte trained as an engineer, graduating with a PhD in aeronautics and physics from Caltech in 1958.
+Turcotte trained as an engineer and earned a PhD in aeronautics and physics from the California Institute of Technology (Caltech) in 1958.
 After a year at the Naval Postgraduate School in Monterey, Turcotte took up a position at Cornell University, in the graduate school of Aeronautical Engineering.
 In 1965, Turcotte took a sabbatical at the University of Oxford, in the engineering department.
 Here he met Ron Oxburgh, who had recently arrived in the Department of Geology, and they began a collaboration in which they developed ideas about convective flow in the Earth's mantle, and its links to the newly emerging ideas of plate tectonics.
 In 1973, Turcotte moved to the geology department at Cornell where he worked for the next thirty years.
 After retiring from Cornell in 2003, Turcotte moved to University of California, Davis.

 He has won awards including the Arthur L. Day Medal of the Geological Society of America, the William Bowie Medal and the Charles A. Whitten Medal of the American Geophysical Union.
 He was a member of the National Academy of Sciences.

 In 2008, the American Geophysical Union's Nonlinear Geophysics committee established the Donald L. Turcotte Award, which is given annually to one honoree "in recognition of outstanding dissertation research that contributes directly to nonlinear geophysics."

 Turcotte died on February 4, 2025, at the age of 92.